platformsh/platformsh-docs/README.md

 ### Running locally without search

-The documentation and the MeiliSearch search service are separate applications.
+The documentation and the Meilisearch search service are separate applications.
-It isn't necessary to run the MeiliSearch app to build the docs locally, but if you don't, the search field doesn't appear in the sidebar.
+It isn't necessary to run the Meilisearch app to build the docs locally, but if you don't, the search field doesn't appear in the sidebar.

 To run the docs alone, clone this repository and install dependencies: